Mary Booze

 Mary Cordelia Montgomery Booze (née Mary Cordelia Montgomery; March 1878 - May 17, 1955) was an American political organizer, teacher, businessperson, and activist.
 The daughter of former slaves, she was one of the first African-American women to sit on the Republican National Committee.
-From 1924 until her death, she was the national committeewoman for her native state of Mississippi.
+From 1924 until 1948, she was the national committeewoman for her native state of Mississippi.

 Early life

 Mary Cordelia Montgomery was born in 1878 at Brierfield Plantation to Isaiah Thornton Montgomery and Martha Robb Montgomery, former slaves of Joseph Emory Davis, brother of Confederate President Jefferson Davis.
 She was named for her maternal grandmother Mary Virginia Lewis Montgomery, wife of inventor Benjamin Montgomery.
-Montgomery grew up in the Mississippi Delta.
+Montgomery lived most of her life in the black-controlled town of Mound Bayou in the Mississippi Delta which had been co-founded by her father.